-Tier 3 - Drugs that are not generics or first line therapies in the treatment of specific medical conditions.
-If you take a Tier 3 drug, you can either switch to a Tier 1 or 2 alternative, or you can continue to take the drug you're on, but you'll have to pay more.
+Tier 2 - Brand name drugs for which generic equivalents are not available, but are costeffective, safe, and highly recommended by clinicians as first-line therapy.
+Drugs that are not generics or first line therapies in the treatment of specific medical conditions.
+If you take a Tier 2 drug, you can either switch to a Tier 1 alternative, or you can continue to take the drug you're on, but you'll have to pay more.
 Discuss alternate drug options with your doctor.